andymeneely/squib/docs/guides/getting-started/part_2_iconography.rst

   * :doc:`/dsl/svg` method, and all of its features like scaling, ID-specific rendering, direct XML manipulation, and all that the SVG file format has to offer
   * :doc:`/dsl/png` method, and all of its features like blending operators, alpha transparency, and masking
   * Layout files allow multiple icons for one data column (see :doc:`/layouts`)
-  * Layout files also have the `extends` feature that allows icons to inherit details from each other
+  * Layout files also have the ``extends`` feature that allows icons to inherit details from each other
   * The ``range`` option on :doc:`/dsl/text`, :doc:`/dsl/svg`, and :doc:`/dsl/png` allows you to specify text and icons for any subset of your files
+  * The :doc:`/dsl/text` method allows for embedded icons.
   * Ruby provides neat ways of aggregating data with ``inject``, ``map``, and ``zip`` that supports iconography

 Back to the Example: Drones vs. Humans